GovTechSG/techpass-user-docs/docs/support/account.md

 When you sign up or get invited to a TechPass account, a TechPass account is created for you and we will send an onboarding invitation email.
 When you onboard to your account, it gets activated.

-This onboarding invitation email is valid only for 30 days and if you have not completed to onboard to TechPass within this time, you will be notified via email on the 25th day and your account will be terminated on the 30th day.
+This onboarding invitation email is valid only for 30 days and if you have not completed to onboard to TechPass within this time, you are notified via email on the 25th day and your account is terminated on the 30th day.
 When your account is terminated, you will again be notified about the account termination.

 ?><br>- Terminating account is different from disabling an account.<br>- If your TechPass ID is same as your organisational email ID, [accept the onboarding invitation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/sign-up-and-onboard-to-techpass?id=step-3-accept-invitation).<br>- If your TechPass login ID's domain is ```techpass.gov.sg```, you will receive an initial password by SMS.
 You need to [sign in to TechPass using initial password](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/get-invited-and-onboard-to-techpass?id=step-2-sign-in-using-initial-password).